What You Need to Know

 - Will my insurance pay for oral chemo?
 If not, how much will it cost?
 How will I pay for it?

-- Will my other health problems stop me from being able to follow your instructions?
+- Will my other health problems stop me from being able to take the chemo the way I should?
 Is there a chance my other health problems could make me forget to take my oral chemo?

 - Will you be calling me to find out how I’m doing with the chemo?

-- How often will you need to see me in the office?
+- How often will you need to see me in person?

-Before starting oral chemo, discuss any concerns or questions you have with your doctor or nurse.
+Before starting oral chemo, talk to your doctor or nurse about any concerns or questions you have.
 Get answers to all of your questions about oral chemo before you start taking it.

-The success of oral chemo depends a lot on you – it’s important to take the right dose of the drug, on schedule, exactly as you’ve been told.
-Your team is there to help you do this – they want you to succeed.
+The success of oral chemo depends a lot on you – it’s important to take the right dose of the drug, at the right time, just as you’ve been told.
+Your cancer care team is there to help you do this.